SamyBravy/ft_irc/README.md

 *   `l`: Set/remove the user limit to channel.

 ### Bot Features
-The `CaccaBot` connects to the server, joins a default channel (`#CaccaBotChannel`), and responds to specific commands via private message or channel chat:
+The `BravyBot` connects to the server, joins a default channel (`#BravyBotChannel`), and responds to specific commands via private message or channel chat:

 *   `!help`: Displays the list of available commands.
 *   `!time`: Displays the current time.